-Strategic Planning and Organizational Development in Healthcare
+Strategic Planning and Organizational Development in Healthcare A grade of C or above is required in this course.

 Prerequisites: All 300-level courses must be completed or concurrently enrolled.

 This course focuses on fundamental leadership skills, assessing the impact of organizational change, and the analysis of human resource strategies for organizational best practices in healthcare.
 Focus areas include strategic planning, critical thinking, benchmarking, change management theories, organizational design, and assessing and evaluating the impact of change in workflows on employee performance and behavior.
 Other topics include the development of interprofessional relationships, evaluating staffing levels and productivity and provide feedback to staff regarding performance, and developing department policies and productivity standards.